 Top Journalism Graduate Schools in the U.S.

-Top U.S. Graduate Schools for Journalism
+Top U.S. Schools with Graduate Programs in Journalism

 1. Columbia University in New York, NY